dhruv575/fulfill/DEPLOYMENT_GUIDE.md

 The following changes were made to fix the authentication issues:

-1. Updated the cookie settings in `backend/routes/auth.js` to use:
+1. Updated the cookie settings in `backend/routes/auth.js`:
-   - `sameSite: 'none'` in production
+   - Removed the `domain` property which was causing issues
-   - `secure: true` in production
+   - Kept `sameSite: 'none'` and `secure: true` for production
-   - Proper domain settings

-2. Updated the CORS configuration in `backend/server.js` to:
+2. Enhanced the CORS configuration in `backend/server.js`:
-   - Allow appropriate origins
-   - Support all necessary methods and headers
+   - Added more allowed origins including the actual frontend URL
+   - Added a function-based origin handler with debugging
-   - Properly handle credentials
+   - Added logic to handle trailing slashes in URLs

-3. Added environment configuration to ensure production settings are correctly applied
+3. Added debugging to the auth middleware to help diagnose issues

+4. Fixed the trailing slash in the FRONTEND_URL environment variable

 ## Troubleshooting

 If issues persist:

+1. Check that third-party cookies are allowed in your browser
+   - Some browsers block third-party cookies by default
+   - For Chrome, check Settings > Privacy and Security > Cookies and Site Data
+   - For Safari, check Preferences > Privacy > Website tracking

+2. Verify the backend logs for authentication debugging info
+   - Look for "Auth middleware called" messages
-1. Check browser developer tools > Network tab to see if cookies are being set
+   - Check if cookies are being received properly

-2. Check browser developer tools > Console for any CORS or authentication errors
-3. Verify that both frontend and backend have the correct environment variables set in Vercel
-4. Try clearing browser cookies and cache before testing again
+3. Try using a different browser to rule out browser-specific issues

+4. Ensure your frontend is making requests to the correct backend URL

+5. If all else fails, implement a token-based authentication system using localStorage instead of cookies